-By formulating the problem in this way, we compare some common SDMA/TDMA downlink schemes inspired by current technology: STC (transmit diversity) and opportunistic beamforming with $1 \leq B \leq M$ beams.
+We compare STC (transmit diversity) and random beamforming with $1 \le B \le M$ beams.
 The ability of accurately predicting the channel SNR dominates the performance of opportunistic beamforming.
-Hence, we propose a new scheme based on pseudo-random unitary beamforming matrices known by the receivers (in analogy with random-spreading CDMA, where the downlink scrambling sequence is synchronized and known to all users in the cell).
-In this way, the user terminals have only to track and predict the underlying physical channel which can be much slower than the variation of the pseudo-random beam pattern.
-Under this scheme, it appears that for given feedback delay the relative merit of opportunistic beamforming and STC strongly depends on the channel Doppler bandwidth.
-In particular, it appears that for slowly-varying channels the multiple-beam scheme with B = M [6] achieves the best average delay, while for faster channels STC is better.
-In light of these results, the utility of random beamforming with B = 1, as in [2], is questionable.
+Hence, we propose a new scheme based on pseudo-random unitary beamforming matrices known to the receivers (in analogy with randomspreading CDMA, where the downlink scrambling sequence is synchronized and known to all users in the cell).
+In this way, the users have only to track and predict the underlying physical channel which can be much slower than the variation of the pseudo-random beam pattern.
+Even under this scheme that represents a "best case" for opportunistic beamforming, it appears that for given feedback delay the relative merit of opportunistic beamforming versus STC strongly depends on the channel Doppler bandwidth.
+In particular, for slowly-varying channels the opportunistic beamforming with B = M beams [6] achieves the best average delay, while for faster channels STC is better.
+In light of these results, the utility of random beamforming with B=1, as in [2], is questionable.